zzzprojects/docs/learndapper.com/pages/dapper-and-dapper-plus.md

 ## Conclusion

-The next time someone tells you that Dapper Plus isn’t related to Dapper, just share this article with them and they will be able to take his own decision.
+The next time someone tells you that Dapper Plus isn’t related to Dapper, just share this article with them and they will be able to make their own decision.

 Thanks to the few libraries we sell — like Dapper Plus — ZZZ Projects plays a major role in supporting Dapper and the .NET ecosystem as a whole.